• Skip to primary navigation

 • Don't pick any that have a gelatinous or liquidy/slimy base.

-• Don't pick any corals that are colored deep red.
-(I've been informed of a deadly Japanese coral that's red)
+• Don't pick any corals that are colored deep red. (there's reputedly a deadly Japanese coral that's red-but that should be considered anecdotal).

 Ramaria botrytis, an edible wild coral mushroom_